Sitecore/Sitecore.Demo.Platform/Azure PaaS/README.md

 |Parameter                                  | Description
 |-------------------------------------------|---------------------------------------------------------------------------------------------
 | id                                        | short-name
 | name                                      | long-name
 | isGroup                                   | denotes if the asset is a collection of modules.
 | fileName                                  | Exact default filename
 | url                                       | download link
 | extract                                   | instructs the script that a zip file should be extracted.
 It will extract it to deploy/assets/name of asset
-| isWdp										| asset is already a scwdp
+| isWdp                                     | asset is already a scwdp (this is false for "Sitecore Experience Platform" as the file decalred in the asset.json is a .zip)
 | convertToWdp                              | asset needs to be converted to an scwdp
-| uploadToAzure								| asset should be uploaded to Azure
+| uploadToAzure                             | asset should be uploaded to Azure. if isGroup is true, will upload the assetes in the modules parameter.
 | install                                   | asset should be downloaded and installed (the only asset this currently functions with is DEF)
 | source                                    | download source, sitecore or github have specific requirements for downloading (e.g. credentials )
 | modules                                   | list modules for groups